 |Grade reports – Transcripts||$50 to $100 (and up)|

-Letter, article, essay, resume, legal document, contract, web site or any document not listed above: 20 cents per word.
+Letter, article, essay, resume, legal document, contract, web site or any document not listed above: start at 20 cents per word.

 We need to see each document before confirming the exact price.